Zibusiso-Mangoye/sof_sa/README.md

 ### Running the project

+        >> kedro run -p load_data

+- This runs a pipeline that loads data into the staging database.

+        >> kedro run -p languages_pipeline
+        >> kedro run -p databases_pipeline
+        >> kedro run -p cloud_platforms_pipeline
-        kedro run
+        >> kedro run -p web_frameworks_pipeline

-- This runs the whole ETL process.
-The outcome is a production database instance on Postgres.
+- These commands run all the available pipelines and are to be executed separately.

 - Check [exploration.ipynb](sof-sa\notebooks\exploration.ipynb) in the notebooks folder for a more detailed explanation of the etl process.

-More detailed information about the project and its pipelines can be found [here](sof-sa\README.md)
+More detailed information about the project and its pipelines can be found <a href="sof-sa\docs\build\html\index.html" target="_blank">here</a>

 ### Built With